tweag/haskell-training/material/persistence.md

 ---

 Last thing we need to do is return the newly crafted `id`.
-We need to be careful though to manage carefully the case in which the query actually failed.
+We need to be careful though to manage the case in which the query actually failed.
 This is signalled by the `Either` returned by `run`.

-The most sensible thing we can do is pass on the information to the caller
+The most sensible thing we can do is pass on the information back to the caller

 ```haskell
 postgresAddQuestionnaire :: Connection -> Domain.Questionnaire -> IO (Either QueryError (Id Domain.Questionnaire))